 For a schedule to truly help your dog, you need to understand how long he can comfortably control his bladder.
 This time will vary from dog to dog — breed, age, and health are just a few of the factors that affect this.
 Dogs should be taken out for a potty break three to five times a day on average, though this number is likely to go up for smaller dogs, puppies, and seniors.

 To ease separation anxiety, help your dog learn to enjoy being in his crate (via ASPCA).
 You can make his crate more comfortable by tossing in a favorite toy, a fluffy bed, or even a shirt that smells like you.
-Toss your buddy a treat every time you leave the house so he’ll make a positive association between the treat and your departure.
+Give your buddy a treat every time you leave the house, so he’ll make a positive association between the treat and your departure.
 Better yet, fill up a treat-releasing toy for a long-lasting distraction.

 Is your dog truly ready to be left alone in his crate for long periods?
 If you have a particularly young puppy at home, he might need a while longer to grow and keep house training before he is continually successful.
-To determine how long your puppy can hold his urine (on average), add 1 to the number of months in his age —this is how many hours you should expect him to be in control of his bladder.
+To determine how long your puppy can hold his urine (on average), add 1 to the number of months in his age — this is how many hours you should expect him to be in control of his bladder.
 Of course, this can’t be guaranteed for every pup, but it’s a helpful rule of thumb.

 Some dogs need more time to get used to their crate, while others need to be house-trained more thoroughly.
 Take the time to get to know your pup, and you’ll have a better idea of what to expect in the future.
+Good things take time!